Who is a transfer?

 We can accept no more than 90 credits can be transferred to St. John’s.
 All transfer students are required to complete a least 1 year of residency to graduate with a degree from us.

-How many credits and what GPA do I need to be admitted?
+How many credits do I need to be admitted?

 Do I need to submit high school transcript?